 Racism is persistent in STEM and there are systemic inequalities in academia, particularly in the geosciences (Bernard and Cooperdock, 2018).
 We recognize that action and accountability is needed to make measurable progress.
 IRIS will be examining our organizational policies and culture to evaluate and understand where change is needed to promote racial justice and equity.
 As these changes are identified, we are determining what can be accomplished in the short-, mid-, and long-term to address inclusion and retention of Black, Brown, Indigenous, Latinx, and other people of color in the geosciences.
 Additional underrepresented groups such as LGBTQIA+, people with disabilities, and women will also be considered, though the focus will be on issues of race and ethnicity.
 We encourage input and discussions about how we can make science and seismology a safer, more equitable and just endeavor.

-The following infographic shows some actions that IRIS will take to address justice, equity, diversity, and inclusion (or JEDI).
+The following infographic shows some actions discussed in the action plan to address justice, equity, diversity, and inclusion (or JEDI).
 This includes activities that are internal to the organization, external to the community and public we serve, and some that overlap with both categories.

 A justice, equity, diversity, and inclusion (JEDI) working group of staff was organized in order to develop an action plan, solicit and incorporate community feedback, implement the action plan, and report on progress for accountability.
 The scope of activities is from 2020 to 2023 and includes internal and external stakeholders.
 This working group was first convened in September 2020 and meets weekly, with reports made to the IRIS Board of Directors.
 The IRIS JEDI working group has a liaison on the Seismological Society of America (SSA) Diversity and Inclusion Task Force and will coordinate with the Inclusion, Diversity, Equity, and Accessibility (IDEA) Committee at UNAVCO as well as with related efforts in other geoscience and science organizations.
 A new committee for the EarthScope Organization will include representatives from IRIS, UNAVCO, and PASSCAL.